nerdschoolbergen/react/exercise-3/README.md

 The header should now render to the screen.

-For reference, here's the `App.jsx` file at this point:
+For reference, here's the `App.js` file at this point:

 ```jsx
 import React from 'react';